Hyperdisordered cell packing on a growing surface: Dynamics of chromatophore size presents aging

-If $p(R|t_\chr,T_\squid)$ did not depend on $T_\squid$, then Eq.~\eqref{eq:convol} would predict that $p(R)$ would not be stationary.
-This means that aging is necessary for achieving a stationary size distribution.
-If, instead, $R$ is a deterministic function of $\tau=T_\squid/(T_\squid-t_\chr)$, then the distribution $p(R)$ would always be stationary.
+This argument implies that aging is necessary to achieve a stationary size distribution, as anticipated.
+In particular, if $R$ is a deterministic function of $\tau=T_\squid/(T_\squid-t_\chr)$, then the distribution $p(R)$ would always be stationary.
 This result can be verified by directly substituting $p(R|t_\chr)=\delta(R-f(\tau))$ into Eq.~\eqref{eq:convol}, where $f(\tau)$ is an arbitrary increasing function.
-In summary, our theory predicts that the rate of chromatophore growth must slow down as the squid ages.
+In summary, our theory predicts that the rate of chromatophore growth must slow as the squid ages.

 In agreement with our theoretical prediction, we find that, at equal chromatophore ages, chromatophores that are born earlier tend to be larger (Fig.~\ref{fig6}b).
 In contrast, when plotting chromatophore radii as a function of $\tau$, we obtain a precise collapse to a master curve (Fig.~\ref{fig6}c).
 In this collapse, we treat $T_\squid$ as a free parameter, permitting us to estimate the value of $T_{\squid}$ corresponding to the start of the experiment, i.e., $T_{\expp} = 0$.
 This value is $T_{\squid} = 30.7$, which is consistent with the sum of the pre-hatching time (approximately 20 days) and the time between hatching and the beginning of our experiment (approximately 14 days).
 Further, by fitting individual chromatophore growth curves to the master curve, we estimate the insertion date of chromatophores that appeared before the start of our observations, see Fig.~\ref{fig6}c and Appendix~\ref{app:insertiontimes}.
 The complete distribution of chromatophore ages is well fitted by a quadratic law (Fig.~\ref{fig6}d, $r^{2} = 0.93$).
 The predicted time for the appearance of the first chromatophore is $T_{\squid} = 6.4$, which is consistent with the time of appearance of the first chromatophores on the unhatched squid after fertilization \cite{samuel2002intercapsular}.
 Thus, individual chromatophores reduce their growth rate as the squid ages in such a way that the distribution of chromatophore sizes is stationary during growth.